frntc/SIDKick/README.md

 <p align="center" font-size: 30px;>
   <img src="Images/SIDKick_logo.png" height="120"> <br>
-  <b> .- the only complete SID-drop-in-replacement that you can build yourself -. </b><br><br>
+  <b> .- the first complete SID-drop-in-replacement that you can build yourself -. </b><br><br>
 </p>

-SIDKick is a drop-in replacement for the SID 6581 and 8580 used in C64s and C128s based on a Teensy 4.1.
+SIDKick is a drop-in replacement for the SID sound chips used in C64s and C128s based on a Teensy 4.1.
-It emulates two SIDs and a Sound Expander/FM at the same time.
+It is able to emulate two SIDs (6581 and 8580) and a Sound Expander (offering Yamaha OPL-based FM sound) at the same time.
 It makes no compromises with regard to quality: the emulation is based on reSID and fmOPL.
 It also comes with a few extras.

 Currently its features include:
 -	6581 and/or 8580 emulation based on reSID 0.16 or reSID 1.0 (configurable)